Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-reference/run-a-node.md

 ## Adding a node

-The testnet has a base currency of ETH and you will also get LP to pay for jobs (and nodes to stake).
+The testnet has a base currency of ETH, as well as a utility token called LP.
+You will receive LP to pay for jobs (and nodes to stake).

 Metamask:
 - Network name: Lilypad v2 Aurora testnet